Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 ---
 layout: post
-title: "The choreographies of the $n$-body problem"
+title: "Choreographies: when planets dance"
 date: 2017-10-09
 ---

-One of my first papers as a PhD student was about the <i>choreographies</i> of the $n$-body problem.
+One of my first papers as a PhD student was about the <i>choreographies</i> of the $$n$$-body problem.
-These are very simple periodic solutions of the $n$-body problem, in which the bodies share a common orbit and are uniformly spread along it; see, e.g., <a href="http://www.maths.manchester.ac.uk/~jm/Choreographies/">these animations</a>.
+These are very simple periodic solutions of the $$n$$-body problem, in which the bodies share a common orbit and are uniformly spread along it; see, e.g., <a href="http://www.maths.manchester.ac.uk/~jm/Choreographies/">these animations</a>.